apache/sling-old-svn-mirror/testing/mocks/sling-mock-oak/README.md

-Apache Sling Testing Sling Mock Jackrabbit Oak-based Resource Resolver
+# Apache Sling Testing Sling Mock Jackrabbit Oak-based Resource Resolver

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 Implements a resource resolver type for Jackrabbit Oak that can be used in unit tests based on Sling Mocks.